19 February 2021

 How can I help prevent my child getting COVID-19?

-Good hand and respiratory hygiene are the single most effective preventative weapons we have in the battle against COVID-19 and SARS-Cov-2.
+Physical distancing, good hand and respiratory hygiene are the most effective preventative weapons we have in the battle against COVID-19.

 Teach your children to: